sohof/UCSD-Course-3-Graphs/UCSDGraphs/README.md

 ## Week 5 and 6
 Theory on Route planning and NP-hard graph problems.
 Worked on an extention to the project.
 Choose to work on finding Travelling Salesman Path in the graph.
 Added the support class TSPPath.java and tspRoute method in the MapGraph class.
 The tsp algorithm uses was nearestNeighbor followed by 2-Optimize.

-The structure of the starter code
+# Overview starter code and packages

 Most of the starter code is dedicated to implementing the front-end, and you will not have to use it at all.
 The following are the packages was worked with in this course: (only listing classes in the packages that I worked with)
 ## basicgraph: